benlloyd50/Vox_Design_Documents/software_requirements.md

   3. Data is stored in a database
 - Postconditions:
 - Requirements: If step 2 fails, display wrong login and prompt to create an account
-- Interface requirements: A login screen
+- Interface Requirements: A login screen

 ### 3.4 Create Vox Server
 - Actors: User and Server Admin